backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 -->

 We're going to release this behind `EXPERIMENTAL_` flags in the template schema to enable this on a per template level.
 And once we're happy with the implementation and after heavy testing, we can consider this being opt in at the plugin level, before being rolled out to all templates and the scaffolder plugin entirely.

+There could also be the option to have this behind a `scaffolder.backstage.io/v1beta4` `apiVersion` if the `EXPERIMENTAL_` options are not enough, or causing too much of a headache.

 ## Dependencies